-I started teaching at the Winchester School of Art in the UK and came to Ryerson in 2006.
-I chose to work on dress and fashion because it opens so many different windows on the world, both past and present, and it touches everyone physically and emotionally.
+After being awarded my PhD in Art History from Stanford University for a thesis on tailoring and technology in nineteenth-century Paris, I started teaching at the Winchester School of Art/University of Southampton in the UK and came to Ryerson in 2006.
+I work on dress and fashion because it opens so many different windows on the world, both past and present, and it touches everyone physically and emotionally.
 One of the most interesting parts of my job is working with Ryerson researchers in areas as diverse as Physics, Disability Studies, and English, and sharing my research through the written word, public lectures, and museum exhibitions.

 Alison Matthews David